 - All APPIC-member internship programs that have positions available are required to participate in the Match.
 Non-member programs may participate if they meet the criteria described in the APPIC Match and Post-Match Vacancy Service Policies for Non-APPIC Member Internship Programs.

 Internship programs must offer all of their internship positions in Phase I of the APPIC Match.

 - Positions for which funding is not assured should not be offered in the Match.

-- Positions that are left unfilled in Phase I of the Match must be offered in Phase II of the Match, in accordance with paragraph 9 and its subparagraphs below.
+- Positions that are not filled in Phase I of the Match must be offered in Phase II of the Match, in accordance with paragraph 9 and its subparagraphs below.

 - Positions that are not offered in Phase I or Phase II of the Match can be communicated and/or offered to applicants only after the results of Phase II of the Match are released, in accordance with paragraph 10 and its subparagraphs below.

 For both Phase I and Phase II of the APPIC Match, the AAPI Online application service must be used by applicants to apply to all internship programs that are participating in the Match.
 For both Phases of the Match, all applications must be submitted using the AAPI Online, and no site may request a printed copy of an applicant's application materials.